A Doctor Who Weathered Katrina Now Tends Victims Of Harvey

 The first responders are always the people there locally.
 They're being affected by the disaster at the same time as the population is.
 You have sort of a dual role.

 Where I saw this burden take its biggest toll at Charity was two or three days after the storm.
 The people who had the hardest time were the folks who didn't know the safety or whereabouts of or well-being of their loved ones.
-[Berggren's family stayed at Charity with her.]
+[Berggren's husband and 12-year-old son were at Tulane's hospital, and her daughter was with friends in Houston.]

 Hurricane Katrina shone a spotlight on challenges that can arise at a hospital navigating a natural disaster.
 Are there lessons learned that we're maybe seeing applied here in Harvey?